 This newfound strength spills over into other areas of life, making me feel empowered right down to the core.
 Each session is another step towards being the healthiest version of myself mentally and emotionally—it’s pretty clear why people say weightlifting is as good for your head as it is for your heart.

-Is Weightlifting for Everyone?
+Is Weight Training for Everyone?

-Weightlifting isn’t just for bodybuilders or athletes; it’s a powerful tool that can benefit almost anyone.
+Weigh training isn’t just for bodybuilders or athletes; it’s a powerful tool that can benefit almost anyone.
 But let’s get real: not every single person should start lifting heavy weights right away.

 Some folks might need to ease into it with bodyweight exercises, especially if they have health issues like high blood pressure or heart problems.
 It’s smart to chat with a doctor before diving in.